Zwemvest/QuestForTheFrozenFlame/docs/Playing-Notes/Personal-Notes/Rotation-Cheatsheet.md

   3c --> 3c;
   3a --> 3c;
   3c --> 3b;
-  end

 linkStyle default stroke-width:2px,fill:none,stroke:gray;
 ```

 Explained:
 Turn 1: Move+Spellstrike.
 Turn 2: Refresh Spellstrike, enter Arcane Cascade, move/attack
 Alternate between 3A and 3C.
 You can fit in 3B in between when you do not need to move/raise a shield.
 Remember: do you not need to raise a shield when you cast your focus spell.